Can you get life insurance if you are disabled?

 Does life insurance pay out for disability?

-This early payment can be used to help settle your finances, pay for private medical treatment or simply to enjoy your final days with your loved ones.
+This early payment can be used to help settle your finances, pay for private medical treatment or simply to spend with your loved ones during your final days.

 • 23% of working age adults are disabled